Jupyter Notebook

 Or via Python, using the .search_executions()

-method will retrieve a PagedQueryResult
+method, that will retrieve a PagedQueryResult

-with all the executions that matches your filters
+with all the executions that matches your filters:

 pipeline_id = wizata_dsapi.api().get(pipeline_key="bearing_anomaly_pipeline").pipeline_id